jtpcode/CyberSecurity/guestbook/raport.md

 How to fix it:
 Remove the for-loop completely, so messages aren't marked as safe.
-In the picture (follow the link below) you can see the pop up doesn't appear and you can actually see the javascrip code in plain text:
+In the picture (follow the link below) you can see the pop up doesn't appear and you can actually see the javascrip code in plain text in the message queue:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-1-after-1.png

-FLAW 2:
+FLAW 2: Broken access control
 LINK: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/views.py#L14

 Description of flaw 2:
-When fetching the messages, the developer has left out privacy filtering "filter(is_public=True)", so also private messages are visible to everyone.
+When fetching the messages, the developer has left out privacy filtering "filter(is_public=True)" in "views.py" method index(request), so also private messages are visible to everyone.
 You can see the message from "aapeli" which is marked as private in the database, see the picture following the link below:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-2-before-1.png

 How to fix it:
-include "filter(is_public=True)" in the code line, so messages are filtered according to privacy options.
+Include "filter(is_public=True)" in the line of code, so messages are filtered according to privacy options.
 To see the effect, follow the link below:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-2-after-1.png

-FLAW 3:
+FLAW 3: Sensitive Data Exposure
 LINK: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/templates/guestbook/index.html#L12

 Description of flaw 3: